davidgasquez/awesome-duckdb/README.md

 ## Libraries Powered by DuckDB

+- [Ibis Project](https://ibis-project.org/) - A DataFrame API for interacting with DuckDB (and other compute engines).
+- [Narwhals](https://github.com/narwhals-dev/narwhals) - Lightweight and extensible compatibility layer between dataframe libraries, supports DuckDB.
+- [SQLFrame](https://github.com/eakmanrq/sqlframe) - Implements the PySpark DataFrame API in order to enable running transformation pipelines directly on database engines such as DuckDB.
 - [Mosaic](https://idl.uw.edu/mosaic/) - An extensible framework for linking databases and interactive views.
 - [Fugue](https://github.com/fugue-project/fugue/) - A unified interface for distributed computing.
 Fugue executes SQL, Python, Pandas, and Polars code on Spark, Dask and Ray without any rewrites.
 - [Splink](http://github.com/moj-analytical-services/splink) - A free Python library for fast, accurate data deduplication and record linkage.